 Imperative 7.
 Water Supply Development

-Streams in the Mid-Coast Planning area have high streamflow during the winter months (January-March) and low streamflow during the summer/Fall months (August-October) as a result of seasonal precipitation patterns.
+Streams in the Mid-Coast Planning area have high streamflow during the winter months (January-March) and low streamflow during the summer/fall months (August-October) as a result of seasonal precipitation patterns.
 Generally, Mid-Coast groundwater is not very productive because of low permeability and low storage capacity of the regional rock formations.
 Developing additional sources of water supply and storage, both human-made and natural, will create a sustainable water supply that meets the needs of people and native fish and wildlife.

 Objective